How to run a VirtualBox Linux nested inside a VirtualBox Windows running on Linux so you can ShareX a Linux desktop

 Euclid's clever solution to the problems of the void and the infinitesimal

-Euclid's Definition 1 We normally think of a geometrical point as being smaller than anything, because of where Euclid placed it in the hierarchy of geometry.
-Building up from simple to more complex, his first definition is the simplest: "A point is that which has no part."
-Clearly, Euclid […]
+Euclid's Definition 1 Now it's time to unravel something even more fundamental than the 5th postulate: the 1st definition.
+We normally think of a geometrical point as being smaller than anything, because of where Euclid placed it in the hierarchy of geometry.
+Building up from simple to more complex, […]

 Continue reading

-A way of understanding true ternary logic which includes the continuum and reveals the importance of the word AND
+A way of understanding true trinary logic which includes the continuum and reveals the importance of the word AND

-Introducing true ternary Ternary logic is introduced at Wikipedia like this: In logic, a three-valued logic (also trinary logic, trivalent, ternary, or trilean, sometimes abbreviated 3VL) is any of several many-valued logic systems in which there are three truth values indicating true, false, and […]
+Introducing true trinary Trinary logic is introduced at Wikipedia like this: In logic, a three-valued logic (also trinary logic, trivalent, ternary, or trilean, sometimes abbreviated 3VL) is any of several many-valued logic systems in which there are three truth values indicating true, false, and […]

 Continue reading